jyotiprakashmfsi/hpa-demo/README.md

-# MERN Hello World with Kubernetes Horizontal Pod Autoscaler (HPA) using Kind
+# Demo with Kubernetes Horizontal Pod Autoscaler (HPA) using Kind

-This project demonstrates how to implement and test Horizontal Pod Autoscaler (HPA) in a Kubernetes cluster using Kind (Kubernetes IN Docker) with a simple MERN (MongoDB, Express, React, Node.js) application.
+This project demonstrates how to implement and test Horizontal Pod Autoscaler (HPA) in a Kubernetes cluster using Kind (Kubernetes IN Docker) with a simple application.
 The application includes CPU-intensive endpoints that can be used to test the HPA functionality.

 ## Prerequisites